 The word “martyr” has evolved into one of the most emotive terms in the English language.
 The faithful venerate their memories, celebrate their feast days, name places of worship, schools[…]

 'Radicalisation' has often seemed the key to understanding, and preventing, modern terrorism.
-This site aims to gather high-quality academic research on radicalisation and make it easily accessible for policymakers, journalists and anyone else whose work deals with this area.
-It is managed by the Religion and Society Research Programme.
+This site gathers high-quality academic research on radicalisation and makes it easily accessible for policymakers, journalists and anyone else whose work deals with this area.

 Journal abstract This study analyzes how Inspire and Dabiq seek to appeal to and radicalize English-speaking Muslims.
 It examines how each magazine strategically designs ingroup, Other, crisis, and solution constructs[…]